When It's Necessary to Republish Your App

 After your app goes live in the App Store and Google Play, there are some changes that require a full app update in order to take effect.
 When an app is updated and released, users will be prompted to install the new version on their devices.
 Once they do so, they'll see those changes reflected in the app.

-Note: Any changes you make within Steps 1-3 of the app builder will automatically reflect within your live app—just make sure to refresh the app to see those changes take effect.
+Note: Any changes you make within the Design or Build tab of the app builder will automatically reflect within your live app—just make sure to refresh the app to see those changes take effect.
 Exception: If you're adding features that aren't compatible with your source code, this will require an update.
 See the "Updating the Source Code" section below for more info.

 - App Information: The App Name, App Icon Name, App Keywords, App Category, Audio Background Play option, and App Rating (found when you click More) all require an update to change.
 All other elements can be updated at any point through iTunes Connect on the app listing page.
 See here for more info on what you can change.